A DualPI2 Module for Mahimahi: Behavioral Characterization and Cross-Platform Analysis: Design and Implementation

 \section{Design and Implementation}

-The DualPI2 AQM module in Mahimahi~\footnote{\url{https://github.com/5G-VCA-CC/mahimahi-dualpi2/tree/ccr26-submission}}, depicted in Fig.~\ref{fig:uml-diagram}, consists of six additional classes.
+The DualPI2 AQM module in Mahimahi~\footnote{\url{https://github.com/5G-VCA-CC/mahimahi}}, depicted in Fig.~\ref{fig:uml-diagram}, consists of six additional classes.
 The main DualPI2 logic is contained in the \texttt{DualQCoupledAQM} class, which inherits from \texttt{AbstractPacketQue\-ue}.
 This class is used in the \texttt{LinkShell} module to instantiate and return the AQM choice specified by the user.

 The \texttt{DualQCoupledAQM} keeps two queues, the C queue and the L queue, which are instances of the \texttt{ClassicPacketQueue} and \texttt{L4SPacketQueue}, respectively.
-Both classes inherit from \texttt{AbstractDualPI2PacketQueue}.
+Both classes inherit from \texttt{Abstract\-DualPI2PacketQueue}.
 Although the initial intuition was to derive these two classes from \texttt{DroppingPacketQueue}, we decided to create a new class deriving directly from \texttt{AbstractPacketQueue}, because \texttt{DroppingPa\-cketQueue} requires setting the maximum queue length at the queue level.
 However, in the DualPI2 conceptual model, the maximum queue length is intended to be set and maintained at the AQM level rather than at the individual queue level, since the coupling mechanism of the AQM, in tandem with the scheduler, determines the effective share of bandwidth across both queues as if they formed a single pool~\cite{rfc9330}.
 This prompted the need for a new base class for the two queues, \texttt{AbstractDualPI2PacketQueue}, which leaves queue capacity management to the AQM class.

 The general structure of the DualPI2 AQM was inspired by the pseudocode available in RFC 9332~\cite{rfc9332}.
 Any logic not explicitly specified in the RFC was carefully ported from the Linux kernel implementation\footnote{\url{https://github.com/L4STeam/linux/blob/testing/net/sched/sch_dualpi2.c}}, ensuring behavioral consistency while adapting it to Mahimahi’s architecture.
 The weighted round robin (WRR) scheduler is an example of such a module adapted from the kernel code.
 In our implementation, we first created the \texttt{AbstractDualQScheduler} class to provide an interface for individual scheduler classes, of which the \texttt{WRRScheduler} inherits.